msprev/panzer/doc/README.md

 ```
 commandline:
-    smart: true
+    no-wrap: true
     slide-level: "`3`"
-    no-wrap: false
+    number-sections: false
     include-in-header: false
 ```

-This passes the following options to pandoc `--smart --slide-level=3` and removes any `--no-wrap` and `--include-in-header=...` options.
+This passes the following options to pandoc `--no-wrap --slide-level=3` and removes any `--number-sections` and `--include-in-header=...` options.

 These pandoc command line options cannot be set via `commandline`: